arvinthSG/Language-Translator/README.md

  1. Keyboard Input.
  2. Voice Input.

- Text language translation is converted through Amazon Translate.
+ Text language translation to be done using Amazon Translate.